 Figure 5-1 illustrates the SCCS Functional Groups that are used in the Forward Offline configuration.

-Figure 5-2 illustrates the connectivity among the FG specializations that are used in the Forward Offline configuration.
-This figure represents the template of FG specializations from which individual Forward Offlinel Service Agreements and Forward Offline Configuration Profiles are derived.
+Figure 5-2 illustrates the connectivity among the SCs that are used in the Forward Offline configuration.
+This figure represents the template of SCs from which individual Forward Offline Service Agreements and Forward Offline Configuration Profiles are derived.

 NOTE 2 - The term “Forward Offline Service Agreement” is used to refer to the section of a Service Agreement that deals with the description of capabilities to be provided during the execution of Forward Offline Service Packages.
 Similarly, the term “Forward Offline Configuration Profiles” is used to describe the types of Configuration Profiles that are used in Forward Offline Service Packages.